Ukraine digs in to fight Russia's looming eastern offensive

 “We have to fight, but fight for life.
 You can’t fight for dust when there is nothing and no people.
 That’s why it is important to stop this war,” the president said.

-In the interview with AP, Zelenskyy noted the increased support but expressed frustration when asked if weapons and equipment Ukraine has received from the West is sufficient to shift the war’s outcome.

-“Not yet,” he said, switching to English for emphasis.
-“Of course it’s not enough.”

 Anna reported from Bucha, Ukraine.
-Yesica Fisch in Borodyanko and Associated Press journalists around the world contributed to this report.
+Yesica Fisch in Borodyanko, Robert Burns and Calvin Woodward in Washington, and Associated Press journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine